How to Install Zabbix with Apache on Ubuntu 24.04

 - Default Credentials: Users can log in using default credentials, enabling quick access after installation.

-By following the steps outlined in this guide, you can effectively monitor your systems with Zabbix on Ubuntu.
+By following the steps in this guide, you can effectively monitor your systems with Zabbix on Ubuntu.